Does Father Travel in Time?

 Elijah on Mount Sinai

 Both Moses and Elijah spoke with Yehovah on Mount Sinai during antiquity.
-In Exodus (18:1-3), when Moses visited Yehovah, the mountain was covered with a cloud (19:16).
+In Exodus 18:1-3), when Moses visited Yehovah, the mountain was covered with a cloud (19:16).
 The same thing happened at the transfiguration.
 Perhaps during the transfiguration, Yehovah moved both Moses and Elijah to Galilee where the three disciples were.

 Is there a clear precedent for that?
-Yes, during Ezekiel’s “vision” he saw Yehovah moving from “within the city” “to the mountain!”:
+Yes, during Ezekiel’s “vision” he saw Yehovah moving from “within the city” “on the mountain!”:

-Ezekiel 11:1, 22-25 Moreover the spirit lifted me up, and brought me to the east gate of Yehovahs house, that faces eastward.
-At the door of the gate were twenty-five men; and I saw among them Jaazaniah the son of Azzur, and Pelatiah the son of Benaiah, princes of the people. ...
-22 Then the cherubim lifted up their wings, and the wheels beside them; and the splendor of the Elohim of Israel was overhead.
-23 The splendor of Yehovah went up from the middle of the city, and paused on the mountain on the east side of the city.
-24 The spirit lifted me up, and brought me to a phenomenon by the spirit of Elohim into Chaldea, to those of the captivity.
-So the phenomenon that I had seen left me.
-WE
+Ezekiel 11:1,22-25 The spirit lifted me up and she brought me to the eastern gate of Yehovah’s 'Temple'.
+Twenty-five men were at the entrance of the gateway, and among them I saw Jaazaniah the son of Azzur and Pelatiah the son of Benaiah, leaders of the people...
+22 Then the cherubim lifted up their wings with the wheels beside them, while the splendor of the Elohim of Israel hovered above them.
+23 The splendor of Yehovah went up from within the city, and paused on the mountain on the east side of the city.

 How often do you wake up from a “dream” in the very place that you were dreaming about, and then tell people about the dream?